-Why the statistics might be differentBefore 2005, very few tracker scripts correctly identified the newer browsers like Firefox and Safari.
-When this page was set up, in January 2004, browser identification by eXTReMe was exceptionally poor.
-Now, eXTReMe uses an improved browser detection script.
-One Stat counts "pageviews", while the other two count unique visitors.
-The counters might not register a hit if the server is too busy, or if the user clicks STOP before the counter code has run. |
+Correct browser identificationBefore 2005, very few tracker scripts correctly identified the newer browsers like Firefox and Safari.
+At that time, browser identification by eXTReMe was exceptionally poor, but it now has a much better browser detection script.
+Trackers might not register a hit if their server is too busy, or if the user clicks STOP before the counter code has run.
+Server-side log file analysis software, such as AWStats, is more likely to produce accurate browser statistics than third party trackers. |

 More about statistics and browsersBrowser statistics vary according to the clients of sites where data is gathered.
 For example, visitors to a site like this are more likely to have high specification PCs and the latest web browsers.
-Visit Browser News to learn more about the cautions to bear in mind when assessing browser statistics.
-The StatCounter script comes in two flavours: valid HTML or valid XHTML.
-In the OneStat script the "&" character needs to be changed to the entity & for the code to validate as HTML.
-Example browser charts for the three trackers are shown below the counter icons. |
+Visit Browser News to learn more about the cautions to bear in mind when assessing browser statistics. |

 eXTReMe trackerAlthough eXTReMe's free tracker reports all hits as a single page, there is no restriction on using it in combination with other counter services. |

 Stat CounterStatCounter is designed to work with an unlimited number of pages.
-It's entirely optional whether you display a count or keep it invisible. |
+It's entirely optional whether you display a counter or keep it invisible. |

-OneStat Free - points to note:
+Google Analytics - points to note:

 |